 While cycling to work one morning, I spotted a dandelion coexisting with a sedum in a rock garden.
 It wasn’t a coincidence.
-Each has evolved one of two known biochemical strategies to deal with high temperatures and low humidity.
+Each has evolved its own biochemical strategies to deal with high temperatures and low humidity.
 The dandelion’s biochemistry is also one of the reasons why a lawn left to its own devices will soon cease to be a monoculture.

-Unlike dandelions and sedum, the majority of land plants are like Kentucky bluegrass, which is the common grass found in lawns.
+Unlike sedum, the majority of land plants are like Kentucky bluegrass, which is the common grass found in lawns.
 They are C3 plants.
-During photosynthesis, an enzyme known as RuBisCO catalyzes the capture of CO2 to produce a pair of three-carbon molecules.
-One remains within the cycle, and the other is used as a building block to produce sugars.
+During photosynthesis, an enzyme known as RuBisCO catalyzes the capture of CO2 to produce three-carbon molecules.
+Derivatives of the molecules remain within the cycle, and one is used as a building block to produce sugars.

 Unfortunately, high temperatures make it easier for RuBisCo to catalyze the reaction between the five-carbon compound and oxygen, instead of CO2.
 With one less carbon, in what’s known as photorespiration, a three and a two-carbon compound (2PG) are produced.
 The latter is not totally wasted because a metabolized version leaves the chloroplast, eventually goes to mitochondria and works its way back into photosynthesis in the form of carbon dioxide.
 But the process wastes time and energy.
 Worse, when there is little moisture available and flabby guard cells cause a plant’s pores to close, carbon dioxide does not enter, and the rate of wasteful photorespiration increases.